 Dual Certification: M.A.T.
 Content Areas and Teacher of Students with Disabilities

 Candidates for admission to the M.A.T.
 Dual Certification programs must file an application with The Graduate School, including all supporting materials to be considered for admission.
-An undergraduate grade point average (GPA) of at least 2.75 overall in the teaching field is required.
+An undergraduate grade point average (GPA) of at least 3.0 overall in the teaching field is required.
 A higher GPA in the teaching field may be required by some departments.
 In addition official transcripts, two professional recommendations preferably from school or college faculty or administrators and the Portrait of a Teacher essay must be submitted.
 It is expected that students will be able to demonstrate proficiency in the use of the English language.
 All applicants for the Fall 2015 term and beyond are required to complete the PRAXIS Ι: Core Academic Skills for Educators exams in Reading, Writing and Math as part of the application for admissions.

 Students who are accepted to the program will be assigned two Graduate Program Coordinators whom students should consult each semester.
 Since students' backgrounds differ, they should not take courses without advisement.
 The program requirements listed for these programs are generic and may differ in detail for individual students.